confox/ByeBye/README.md

 ## Features

-- Detects the operating system and lists available drives accordingly.
+- **OS Detection**: Detects the operating system and lists available drives accordingly.
-- Allows the user to select a drive from the list of available drives.
+- **Drive Selection**: Allows the user to select a drive from the list of available drives.
-- Securely deletes and overwrites data on the selected drive, making it unrecoverable.
+- **Secure Deletion**: Overwrites data on the selected drive multiple times with random data, making it virtually impossible to recover.
-- Provides feedback and error messages to the user during the process.
+- **Feedback**: Provides informative messages to guide users through the process and handle errors gracefully.

 ## Requirements